tycrek/ass/docs/install/index.md

 ## Alternatives

-These are not officially supported.
+These are maintained by the ass community.

 - Nix flake (soon)
 - Pterodactyl Egg (soon)